anbrow-msft/OfficeDocs-Support/Office/Client/office-suite-issues/duplicate-service-listed.md

 ms.reviewer: amaniah
 appliesto:
   - Office 2013
-ms.date: 03/31/2022
+ms.date: 03/06/2024
 ---

-# In the Research pane in an Office application, a service is listed two times, or a service returns no result
+# In the Research pane in an Office application, a service is listed two times, or a service returns no result or "This service did not respond."

 ## Symptoms